Undistraction/warp-grid/README.md

 This package allows you to create a grid and distort it in 2D space, then access information about its metrics - its bounds, rows, columns, gutters and cells.

-It provides a lot of flexiblity and allows for some complex grids that are very hard to generate using traditional graphics software, and to do so with fine programatic control.
+It provides a lot of flexiblity and allows for some complex grids that are very hard to generate using traditional graphics software, and allows you to do so with fine programatic control.

-There is an [interactive demo](https://warp-grid.undistraction.com) which allows you to generate and manipulate a grid, and save it to you browser's local storage. .
+There is an [interactive demo](https://warp-grid.undistraction.com) which allows you to generate and manipulate a grid, giving access to all the configuration available.

 This package does not handle any rendering itself, but provides you with all the data you need to render the grid using SVG, Canvas or anything else you like.

-This package makes use of [coons-patch](https://coons-patch.undistraction.com) to model the grid, and rather than duplicate information about the underlying architecture here you can see the project's README.

 ## Install package